 HPV is the most common sexually transmitted infection.
 79 million Americans, most in their late teens and early 20s, are infected with HPV.
 There are many different types of HPV infections.
 Many are relatively innocuous, but some can cause health problems, including genital warts and cancers.
 But vaccines are available that can prevent these health problems.

 Chlamydia is a common STD that infects both men and women.
 It can cause serious, permanent damage to a woman’s reproductive system.
 These changes can make it difficult or impossible for her to get pregnant subsequently.
-Chlamydia can also cause an ectopic pregnancy (a pregnancy that occurs outside the womb), that can be fatal to both mother and child.
+Chlamydia can also cause an ectopic pregnancy (a pregnancy that occurs outside the womb), which can be fatal to both mother and child.

 Anyone who is sexually active can get gonorrhea.
 Gonorrhea can cause very serious complications if not treated but can be readily cured with the right medication.